ibrahimfevzi/ibrahimfevzi/README.md

   <img align="right" alt="GIF" src="https://github.com/ibrahimfevzi/ibrahimfevzi/blob/main/code.gif" width="500" height="320" />

-I'm [Ibrahim](https://www.linkedin.com/in/ibrahim-f-kayan/), a passionate full-stack web developer and cybersecurity enthusiast from Turkey.
+I'm [Ibrahim](https://www.linkedin.com/in/ibrahim-f-kayan/), a passionate full-stack software developer and cybersecurity enthusiast from Turkey.
 My software passion lies in envisioning ideas and bringing them to life through elegant interfaces.
 I place great importance on the user experience, architectural design, and code quality of the projects I build.

 With extensive experience in engineering, including auditing, consulting, and forensic expertise, I have developed a strong interest in informatics, software development, and cybersecurity.
 I have completed numerous training programs and earned certifications, and I am eager to advance my career in this field.
 I am an outgoing and detail-oriented individual, skilled in building and maintaining professional relationships.
 I strongly believe that interdisciplinary work contributes significantly to personal growth and development.